Ben Affleck's Nike 'Air’ movie gets rare 100% on Rotten Tomatoes

-The first official trailer for Air, a film starring Matt Damon and Ben Affleck under the banner of Amazon Studios which shows how Nike got Michael Jordan on board and revolutionised the world of sportswear.
+Amazon Studios dropped the first official trailer for Air, a film starring Matt Damon and Ben Affleck which shows how Nike got Michael Jordan on board and revolutionised the world of sportswear.
 The movie, which premiered at SXSW ahead of the official theatrical release scored a very rare 100% rating on Rotten Tomatoes, which basically means that all the critics present loved it.

 The film is set in the early 1984 when Nike was still trying to make a name in sportswear and Jordan was a rookie.
 It shows how the massively popular Air Jordan brand was born.